AttorneyOnline/docs/AO Documentation/docs/authoring/themes/What's New?.md

 ; ****
 ; The scrolling music name display music_display =
-; WARNING: "music_name x/y coordinates relative to music_display!
+; WARNING: "music_name" x/y coordinates relative to "music_display"!
 music_name =
 ; Emote buttons - [490, 98] determines how many columns and rows of buttons are ; displayed per page.
 49, 49 is the ABSOLUTE MINIMUM, and displays 1 button per